kritika27/kritika27/README.md

 Kritika Srivastava

-## Hi, I am ReactJS/Frontend Developer 👩‍💻
+## Hi, I am a ReactJS/Frontend Developer 👩‍💻

-🔭 I'm working as a full-time React Developer at GlobalLogic.
-With expertise in React, I am working in MERN stack & TypeScript.
+🔭 Currently I am actively looking for a full-time React Developer job in Berlin,Germany.
+I'm working as a full-time React Developer.With expertise in React, I am working in MERN stack & TypeScript.

 🌱 I like to build websites and web applications in JavaScript, React to solve real Business problems.
-Other skills on my bucket list for coming months are NextJS, GraphQL, Figma, Photoshop, Scuba Diving and driving a car.🙂
+Other skills on my bucket list for coming months are Figma, Photoshop, Scuba Diving and driving a car.🙂

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together virtually.